 A 24/7 crisis prevention, intervention and information centre in Northern BC for anyone feeling overwhelmed, depressed, suicidal or needing someone to listen.
 Call on behalf of yourself or someone else.

 Contact: 1-888-562-1214 or visit the Northern BC Crisis Prevention, Intervention and Information Centre.

 If you are a physician who provides professional services to one of B.C.'s health service authorities, WorkSafeBC has established a streamlined process to determine whether or not you are required to register.

 Proprietors and partners in a partnership who operate an independent business are not automatically covered under the Workers Compensation Act.
 If eligible, proprietors and partners can purchase Personal Optional Protection (POP) coverage, which is optional workplace disability insurance.

 POP will pay health care, wage-loss, and rehabilitation benefits if you are injured at work.
 When you apply, you can choose the level of coverage you need.

-For more information, please visit the POP web page.
+For more information, please visit the Personal Optional Protection page.